 Academic Scholarship Program

 Our on-campus "Scholarship Days" are for high school seniors who have applied for regular undergraduate admission and who qualify for academic scholarships based on their academic performance in high school.
-On three consecutive Saturdays each winter, students come to campus for the opportunity to earn enhancement money to add to their initial awards.
-Participation in this program is an important part of the overall scholarship process and is required for a student to be considered for the John Glenn Scholarship, our full-tuition academic scholarship.
+On three consecutive Saturdays, eligible students come to campus for the opportunity to earn enhancement money to add to their initial awards, to learn more about other scholarship opportunities, to meet with faculty, and much more.
+Participation in this program is an important part of the overall scholarship process, and is required for a student to be considered for the John Glenn Scholarship, our full-tuition academic scholarship.

-Other parts of this program include a morning session on the overall scholarship and financial aid process, informational sessions presented by faculty and students from each academic division, a catered lunch for all, and campus tours in the afternoon.
-In addition to scholarship interviews, Art and Music students may audition or show portfolios during the afternoon as well, and students interested in Journalism, Radio/TV, Digital Media Design, Forensics (speech), and Theatre are also encouraged to attend group meetings with faculty to learn more about these programs and special scholarship opportunities.
+Other parts of this program include a morning session for parents on the overall scholarship and financial aid process, informational sessions on the Muskingum University academic program and majors presented by faculty, a catered lunch for all, and campus tours in the afternoon.
+In addition to testing for academic scholarship enhancement , Art and Music students may audition or show portfolios during the afternoon as well, and students interested in Journalism, Radio/TV, Digital Media Design, Forensics (speech), and Theatre are encouraged to attend group meetings with faculty to learn more about these programs and special scholarship opportunities.
+Admission and Financial Aid staff and current MU students are also available in the afternoon, to visit with families, and campus tours are available as well.

 Participants must apply for admission to Muskingum University prior to the test date.
 Applicants who qualify for academic scholarships earn the right to participate in this program.
 In general, students should have at least a 3.2 grade point average on a 4.0 scale in academic subjects and a composite ACT of 22 or higher (SAT math/verbal combined score of 1,050 or higher) to be considered.
-Note that these are general criteria; the only way to know if you are eligible for academic scholarship is to submit all application materials well in advance of the Scholarship Day program.
+Note that these are general guidelines, based on averages for our typical incoming students.
+The only way to know if you are eligible for academic scholarship is to submit all application materials well in advance of the Scholarship Day program.
 Any level of academic scholarship resulting from our review of your application materials will qualify you to participate.

 Participation in the Scholarship Days program is an important consideration for all scholarships, and is required for the John Glenn Scholarship.
 Final scholarship amounts for all participants are based on: